|

 various organizations including the Masonic and Odd Fellows lodges.

-Niles business picture, a complete remodeling and lowering of
+the downtown Niles business picture, a complete remodeling and

-the old three-story brick building at the southeast corner of
+lowering of the old three-story brick building at the southeast

-East State and Main Streets, is underway and is expected to be
+corner of East State and Main Streets, is underway and is expected

-removed and Max Reisman moved his furniture business there.
-It
+top two levels removed and Max Reisman moved his furniture business

-was occupied later by J&J Discount store, was finally razed
+there.
+It was occupied later by J&J Discount store, was finally

 |